- Home

 Concepción

 Concepción is a central city in southern Chile.
 It was rebuilt after an earthquake devastated it, so Concepción is a modern city.
-The climate is quite mild: it is never very cold in winter (about 40°F) and temperatures rarely exceed 77°F in summer.
+The climate can be cold in winter (about 4°C / 40°F) and temperatures rarely exceed 25°C / 77°F in summer.
 The city is located on the Pacific coast, therefore the ocean is quite cold.
 And do not expect white sand beaches, you will get rather isolated and atypical seaside places.
 In Concepción, life is quiet, without problems of insecurity.

 Pucón